 - Human Element Leadership and Management (HELM) Management

 At the end of the programme you will (if required) and for an additional fee attend two weeks of MCA oral preparation prior to your MCA oral exam.
 This course is specifically designed to cover the orals syllabus and each lecture is taught by a subject specific lecturer who will utilise our world class facilities and resources to their fullest extent.
-You will also spend a day at our Marine Offshore Safety Training Centre getting hands experience of survival equipment and fire fighting appliances from our expert team.
+You will also spend half a day at our Marine Offshore Safety Training Centre.

 To view our impressive facilities, check out our virtual tour here:

 Entry onto this course requires you to already have passed a HND/Advanced Diploma in Nautical Science (or equivalent) or an FDSc in Marine Operations (or equivalent).